tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - lost updates
   - a significant difference between tests that sample and those that listen for events is that polling can miss state changes that are later overwritten
-  - if the test can record notifications from the system, it can look through its records to find significant notifications.
+  - if the test can record notifications from the system, it can look through its records to find essential notifications.
-  - to be reliable, a sampling test must make sure that its system is stable before triggering any further interactions.
+  - to be reliable, a sampling test must ensure that its system is stable before triggering any further interactions.
   - ![tests that record notifications](./record-notification-tests.png)
   - ![phases of a sampling test](./phases-sampling-tests.png)